Young Communist League (Great Britain): The Spanish Civil War

-The 1960s and 1970s
+The 1940s and 1970s

+The YCL was known to have enjoyed close contacts with the London branch of the Caribbean Labour Congress, led by communist activist and pioneer of Black civil rights in Britain, Billy Strachan.

 During the 1960s, the Young Communist League actively supported the National Liberation Front (Viet Cong) and the Vietnamese people during the Vietnam War.
 They supplied large quantities of Blood plasma, as well as collecting funds to buy over one hundred bicycles, many of which were donated to the Vietnamese at the 9th World Festival of Youth and Students in Bulgaria, 1968.

 A recruitment drive started in 1966 around the slogan "The Trend - Communism" associated the group with wider cultural trends in society; "The Trend" campaign emphasised the power of music in social change (Irish folk singer Luke Kelly was also a member in the 60s).
 Throughout this period, YCL membership grew to over 6,000 members and a generation of young members, led by Barney Davis (national secretary), George Bridges (London secretary) and others challenged the political approach of the parent party.
 The League continued engaging in new musical cultures through the late 1970s, as young communists participated in a Camden squat along with the punk band Scritti Politti.

 The YCL took a lead in condemning what it defined as the Soviet invasion of Czechoslovakia (the Party called it an "intervention" at the time), but the position was only adopted by a 60:40 vote.
 Some members who favoured a pro-Soviet line, including John Chamberlain (Jack Conrad), left the YCL to join the New Communist Party of Britain in 1977.
 Chamberlain was to become head of the NCP's youth section; however, shortly after this, he attempted to rejoin the CPGB.